jackfoxy/urQL/docs/ref-ch03-create.md

 ## Arguments

 **`<database>`**
-User-defined name for the new database.
-Must follow the hoon term naming standard.
+This is the user-defined name for the new database.
+It must comply with the Hoon term naming standard.

 ## Remarks

-The command results in a state change of the Obelisk agent.
+This command mutates the state of the Obelisk agent.

-`CREATE DATABASE` must be the only command in a script.
+`CREATE DATABASE` must be executed independently within a script.
 The script will fail if there are prior commands.
-As the first command it will succeed and subsequent commands will be ignored.
+Subsequent commands will be ignored.

 ## Produced Metadata

-INSERT `name`, `<timestamp>` into `sys.sys.databases` Creates all `<database>.sys` tables.
+INSERT `name`, `<timestamp>` into `sys.sys.databases` Create all `<database>.sys` tables

 ## Exceptions

 database already exists

 # CREATE INDEX
-Creates an index over selected column(s) on an existing table.
+This command creates an index over selected column(s) of an existing table.

 ```
 <create-index> ::=